cs-fullstack-master/javascript-concept-review-level-1/README.md

 ### 1. Integer Numbers Range

 Write a function in Javascript that takes two integer parameters `x1` and `x2` returns all the integers between them.
-If `x2` es lower than `x1` it should return -1.
+If `x2` is lower than `x1` it should return -1.
 Provide appropriate User feedback.

 ### 2. Multiplications table